25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Anisa of Two Traveling Texans

 Block Island is a small island 13 miles off the coast of Rhode Island, and it’s one of the best places to visit in New England in the summer.
-While it may not be the easiest place to get to (it’s best to take a ferry to Block Island) the journey is worth it!

 The beaches are pristine and some are ideal for clamming or fishing.
 If you are serious about fishing, you can charter a fishing boat.

-Seafood lovers will have plenty of choices at the different restaurants on the island.
-Lobster lovers will be in heaven because it is relatively cheap!
 Additionally, for a small island, the nightlife is lively and there are plenty of bars to choose from.
 Shoppers will enjoy the boutique shops that are perfect for finding unique gifts.

 There are also plenty of trails for hiking or biking.
 Keep an eye out for hundreds of glass balls that are randomly hidden across Block Island as part of the Glass Float Project.
 You can also visit the two historic lighthouses on the island and take in the stunning views from the cliffs.

 With all that Block Island has to offer, you will want to spend at least a night or two.
 National Hotel is an excellent place to stay, and is located right in the middle of the town and is listed on the National Register of Historic Buildings.
-Plus, the hotel’s restaurant, The Tap & Grille, serves up absolutely delicious food!
+Plus, the hotel’s restaurant, The Tap & Grille, serves up delicious food!

-Where to Stay in Block Island
+Other Places to Stay on Block Island

 • The Sullivan House: Located in New Shoreham, a few steps from Fred Benson Town Beach this is a lovely classic hotel for your stay in Block Island.